Counseling and Disability Services

 Texas A&M International University is a Division II member of the National Collegiate Athletic Association (NCAA) and the Lone Star Conference.
 The NCAA is a voluntary organization through which the nation’s colleges and universities govern their athletics programs.
-The Lone Star Conference is a NCAA Division II conference comprised of the following institutions: Angelo State University, Cameron University, Dallas Baptist University, Eastern New Mexico University, Lubbock Christian University, Midwestern State University, Oklahoma Christian University, St. Edward’s University, St. Mary’s University, Tarleton State University, Texas A&M International University, Texas A&M-Commerce University, Texas A&M-Kingsville University, Texas Woman’s University, University of Arkansas-Fort Smith, University of Texas Permian Basin, University of Texas at Tyler, West Texas A&M University, Western New Mexico University.
+The Lone Star Conference is a NCAA Division II conference comprised of the following institutions: Angelo State University, Cameron University, Dallas Baptist University, Eastern New Mexico University, Lubbock Christian University, Midwestern State University, Oklahoma Christian University, St. Edward’s University, St. Mary’s University, Texas A&M International University, Texas A&M-Commerce University, Texas A&M-Kingsville University, Texas Woman’s University, University of Arkansas-Fort Smith, University of Texas Permian Basin, University of Texas at Tyler, West Texas A&M University, Western New Mexico University.

 Texas A&M International University currently sponsors the following 11 NCAA Division II programs: Baseball, Men’s Basketball, Women’s Basketball, Men’s Cross Country, Women’s Cross Country, Men’s Golf, Women’s Golf, Softball, Men’s Soccer, Women’s Soccer and Volleyball.
 TAMIU students with valid ID cards are admitted without charge to all regular season home athletic contests.

-The Office of International Engagement provides campus-wide internationalization initiatives advocating for, supporting and implementing the University’s goals for international education, student mobility and exchange.
-International Engagement strives to be the hub for all international activities as a means to prepare all students for a global society through a supportive environment anchored on student success, by offering guidance to international students, leading students through study abroad experiences, and the promotion of innovative multi-cultural programs focused on dialogue that encourage the exchange of ideas and opportunities for self-discovery.
+The Office of International Engagement provides campus-wide internationalization initiatives advocating for, supporting, and implementing the University’s goals for international education, student mobility and exchange.
+International Engagement strives to be the hub for all international activities to prepare all students for a global society through a supportive environment anchored on student success, by offering guidance to international students, leading students through study abroad experiences, and the promotion of innovative multi-cultural programs focused on dialogue that encourage the exchange of ideas and opportunities for self-discovery.